If you’re planning to visit West Yorkshire, you have to visit Leeds. So, how do you know Leeds is a great destination for you?

 If you’re using public transport, take the number 33 bus at Leeds bus station.

 Harewood House is worth visiting and immersing yourself in it!
 It’s one of the Treasure Houses of England surrounded by over 100 acres of ground and flowers from different parts of the world and the farm.

 In this beautiful house, you can find Renaissance masterpieces and fine collections from China among other pieces of art and architecture.

 HOW DO YOU GET TO HAREWOOD HOUSE?

-You can get there by car but if you’re using public transport, it’s only 30 min if you take 36 bus to Harewood from Leeds bus station which runs every 15 minutes Mondays to Saturdays and every 30 minutes on Sundays.
+You can get there by car but if you’re using public transport, it’s only 30 min if you take the 36 bus to Harewood from Leeds bus station which runs every 15 minutes from Mondays to Saturdays and every 30 minutes on Sundays.

 Leeds City Shopping Centres